Satellite-im/Uplink/ui/docs/testing/uplink-checklist.md

 # Uplink Checklist

 This document provides a checklist top-to-bottom of every step you should be able to physically do within the app.
-If you are commiting a big change, or want to be certain the application meets all requirements before publishing a release, you should go through this checklist.
+If you are committing a big change, or want to be certain the application meets all requirements before publishing a release, you should go through this checklist.

 # Uplink Testing